Ten Point: 1975: three-year-old season

-1976: Three-year-old season
+1976: four-year-old season

 By winning the Hanshin Three-year-old Stakes, Ten Point became recognized as a classic race contestant.
 He had Ten Point participate in the Kyōdō Tsūshin Hai to prepare for the Tokyo Yūshun at the Tokyo Racecourse.
 After that, they stayed at the Nakayama Racecourse and planned for the Satsuki Shō.
 Ten Point's management and training was left up to the jockey Akira Shikato and the groomer Yamada.

 In the 1976 Tokyo Three-year-old Stakes, Ten Point went straight towards the slope and was victorious overall, but Climb Kaiser finished in a close second place.
 Ten Point also won the Satsuki Shō prep Spring Stakes, but the horse in second place was close once again.
+At the Satsuki Shō, Ten Point entered as the favorite, but was defeated by Tosho Boy.
+His next race was the Tokyo Yūshun, the race his owners had been targeting since the year began.
+Ten Point was the second favorite, but in the race he seemed unable to accelerate off the final corner, and finished only seventh.
+After the race, it was discovered Ten Point had developed a fracture on his left-front leg, and as such it was necessary to rest him until the injury healed.

+Ten Point was returned to racing at the Kyōto Daishōten, with the intent of preparing him to run the final of the Classic races a few weeks later, the Kikuka-shō.
+He placed third in the Kyōto Daishōten.
+At the Kikuka-shō, he entered as the third favorite, behind Tosho Boy and Climb Kaiser.
+In the race, the 12th favorite Green Grass instead took victory, while Ten Point placed second.
+Green Grass was not yet regarded highly prior to this, though later would form part of the "TTG" between Ten Point, Tosho Boy, and himself.

+Ten Point's final race of 1976 was the year-ending Arima Kinen.
+Ten Point ran well, but was ultimately passed by Tosho Boy, and lost by 2 1/2 lengths.